learn-co-curriculum/html-css-cli-basics/README.md

 ## Objectives
 By the end of this lesson, you'll be able to

-1. Print the path to your current working directory.
+1. Print the path to your current working directory
-2. List files and folders in a directory.
+2. List files and folders in a directory
-3. Change directories.
+3. Change directories
-4. Make new directories.
+4. Make new directories
-5. Create new files.
+5. Create new files
-6. Remove files and folders.
+6. Remove files and folders
-7. Open files.
+7. Open files
-8. Copy files.
+8. Copy files
-9. Rename and move files.
+9. Rename and move files

 ## Command Line Interface Basics

 Watch the video below if you are unfamiliar with the command line.
 It will walk you through basic commands that we will use daily in this course.
 It will also be helpful later when you start setting up git.

 *Note: When practicing the commands, use the terminal in your Learn IDE instead of the Terminal on your computer.
 The instructions in the video will prompt you to use the Terminal on your computer, but USE the Learn IDE instead.
 When you open the IDE, the Terminal area is at the bottom half of the IDE interface.
-All the commands that we cover will work in your IDE.*
+Almost all of the commands that we cover will work in your IDE.*

+*Commands That Will Not Work in the IDE: Around the 11:30 in the video, you will be prompted to use the command `open index.html` in your Terminal.
+This will NOT work with the IDE.
+Instead use the command `atom index.html`*

 <iframe width="640" height="480" src="//www.youtube-nocookie.com/embed/s5S_2BdrMJE?rel=0" frameborder="0" allowfullscreen></iframe>